 - Using AI to transform the patient experience.
 AI can help build an understanding of user intent in conversations with Alexa and chatbots.

-- Connectivity beyond laptops and smartphones
+- Building connectivity beyond laptops and smartphones.

 - Being able to leave feedback in any channel, and the organization will respond.